swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/custom-deal-timer.md

 ![Custom timer example 2](/images/dailydeals/frontend/custom-timer-example-2.png)

-Assumong you know that today is Wednesday.
+Assuming you know that today is Wednesday.
 Then `%_ENDTIME_%` = current date 11:59 pm.

-If today is tuesday, then deal is inactive and it has no effect on frontend.
+If today is Tuesday, then deal is inactive and it has no effect on frontend.

-The values shown on the image above mean deal is active only on Monday, Wednesday and Friday.
+The values shown on the image above mean the deal is active only on Monday, Wednesday and Friday.
 It starts at 12:00am and will be active till 11:59pm.

 ##### Example 3